 - Your clothes are much more likely to be dirty than clean.
 Now, the terms dirty and clean are relative to each individual.
 Some people wash their clothes every time they wear them (you’re wasting water and resources by doing this, selfish humans) and some people wear their socks so many times between washes that they could crack in half.
 To each their own.

 - Sometimes you have to think long and hard about how long it has actually been since you’ve brushed your teeth.
-Now, I’m actually quite diligent when it comes to my oral care.
+Okay, I’m actually quite diligent when it comes to my oral care.
 My parents paid a fat penny to fix my train wreck of a mouth and I do my best to take care of my pearlies.
 Plus, bad breath is a turn off.
 Ain’t nobody got time for that.
 However, I noticed on my flight to Queensland that with all of the layovers and time changes that I couldn’t honestly think of how many hours it had been since my last brushing.
 I immediately got my toothbrush and toothpaste out.
 Scrubba-dub.

 - B/O happens.
 As mentioned above, sometimes showers just aren’t an option ( or maybe they are, but your give a damn is busted…whatever).
 And sometimes you forget deodorant.
 And sometimes you’re trapped on a hot bus and people don’t try to hold in their body air and it just seems to cling to everything.
 DO NOT JUDGE.
 WE ARE ALL JUST FANCY ANIMALS AT ANY RATE.